mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

    pip install scipy==<version>

-On a ``conda``-based system, it is recommended to use ``conda`` to install numpy and scipy:

-.. prompt:: bash

-   conda install scipy=<version>

 .. note::
    On a cluster, most likely numpy and scipy will already be installed.
-Unless the version is invalid, use the system-provided installation.
+   Unless the version is invalid, use the system-provided installation which should offer better performance.

 .. _install_mpi4py: